British Renaissance Artists And Art

 Greek And Rome Influence On Renaissance Art

-The Renaissance, as a period of rebirth, was greatly influenced by the classical ancient art of Greek and Rome.
+The Renaissance, as a period of rebirth, was greatly influenced by the classical ancient art of Greece and Rome.
 During this period, many of these works of art were also rediscovered, which led to the discovery of realism, symmetry, and harmony in the arts.
 Greek and Roman art also influenced the subject matter of many of the Renaissance artists.

 By clicking here, you can learn more by reading Greek And Rome Influence On Renaissance Art.